 The combination suitable for business casual style wardrobe items is well illustrated in the picture.
 Let’s take a closer look at what a wardrobe in a casual business style consists of.

 These include classic ones with buttons, a collar, polo shirts.
 But keep in mind that short sleeves are rarely welcome.
 An alternative is buttoned sleeves.
 The casual business style is also known for lacking a tie, making the shirtless formal and creating a more relaxed look.
-Although, of course, a selection of ties will not be superfluous in the wardrobe and is not excluded for the business-casual style.
+A selection of ties will not be superfluous in the wardrobe and is not excluded for the business-casual style.